trigg/Discover/README.md

 ```

 ### Stable

 ```bash
 python3 -m pipx install discover-overlay
 ```

 ### Latest Testing

 ```bash
 git clone https://github.com/trigg/Discover.git
 cd Discover
 python3 -m pipx install .
 ```

+After this, you can run it with `~/.local/bin/discover-overlay`

 ### Externally Packaged

 Note that while we list links to other locations to download, the version provided is unknown and often untested by us.
 Report bugs in these implementations to their respective project, not here.

 #### Arch AUR

 [Stable](https://aur.archlinux.org/packages/discover-overlay/)
 [Latest](https://aur.archlinux.org/packages/discover-overlay-git/)

 #### Fedora

 https://copr.fedorainfracloud.org/coprs/mavit/discover-overlay/

 ```bash